-Infowars host asks for change of venue for defamation cases
+Alex Jones seeks venue change in Sandy Hook defamation cases

 BRIDGEPORT, Conn.
-(AP) — Lawyers for Infowars host Alex Jones have asked a Connecticut judge to move defamation cases against him to another part of the state as he defends discussions on his show about the Sandy Hook Elementary School massacre being a hoax.
+(AP) — Lawyers for Infowars host Alex Jones have asked a Connecticut judge to move defamation cases against him to another part of the state as he defends discussions on his web show about the Sandy Hook Elementary School massacre being a hoax.

 The requests filed Wednesday ask that the cases be moved to Windham County.
-Jones’ lawyers say pretrial publicity has made it impossible to get a fair trial in Bridgeport, the same county as the Newtown school where 20 first-graders and six educators were killed in 2012.
+Jones’ lawyers say pretrial publicity has made it impossible to get a fair trial in Bridgeport, in the same county where 20 first-graders and six educators were killed in Newtown in 2012.

 Lawsuits by families of eight victims and a first responder say they’ve been subjected to harassment and death threats from Jones’ followers.
-Messages were left for their lawyers.
+The families’ lawyer says they will oppose moving the trial.

 Jones cites First Amendment rights and says he believes the shooting happened.